Make a ChatBot

 While exporting this data into a csv file, you can select what all fields you’d like to have and what all you’d like to skip.

+Partial data will allow you to know where users are dropping off and optimise the chatbot flow accordingly.
 Here is an article about how you can make use of Partial chat functionality in the right manner.

 This is where you setup page level configurations for your bot.
 All the different options are covered below :